MunoMono/yamanote-line-station-data/README.md

 ## 💡 Citation

-If you use this dataset in your research, teaching, or visualisation work, please cite as:
+If you use this dataset in your research, teaching, or visualisation work, please cite as: Newman, G.